-Although the main characters in our stories are far from ideal, they’re unwittingly capable of heeding the call of their Jewish soul in the face of adversity.
+Those who shared their stories with me were not always angels, but however questionable their motives may have been, whatever their character flaws, no matter what obstacles were thrown in their path they were always able to hear the call of their Jewish soul and, without consciously thinking about it, find resourceful ways of bringing its aspirations to life.
 They take risks, think outside the box, and work tirelessly to achieve this goal.
 Hence, their actions bear the imprint of the Jewish tradition: the depth and values of Jewish holidays and the traits of biblical figures – David and Solomon, Esther and Rachel.

-It’s worth remembering an image from Boris Pasternak’s poem: “Others will walk along the living imprint, following in your path inch by inch.”
+It’s worth remembering an image from Boris Pasternak’s poem: “Others will walk along the living imprint, your path they’ll follow inch by inch.”
 That’s exactly how the people of Israel are.
 Wherever they dwell, they cross from the present to the future following the living imprint of their best sons and daughters.
 Personal stories told by the project participants link us to our spiritual roots.
-“We are forgotten echoings of someone depth,” said Alexander Blok.
+“We are forgotten echoings of a someone’s depth,” said Alexander Blok.

-We’ll now cover the second, no less amazing aspect learned from personal stories.
+We’ll cover the second, no less amazing aspect learned from personal stories

-Through the veil of quite materialistic, utilitarian motives expressed by our participants, we were able to discern special aspirations and abilities of the Jewish soul, a unique view of the world and one’s own place in it.
-Our participants tended to value people around them for their human characteristics rather than the positions they held and social roles they played.
+Through the veil of quite materialistic, utilitarian motives expressed by those who shared their stories with us, we call them our heroes, we were able to discern special aspirations and abilities of the Jewish soul, a unique view of the world and one’s own place in it.
+Our heroes tended to value people around them for their human depth rather than the positions they held and social roles they played.
 In other words, they were able to see fluid reality behind formal structures and traditional schemes.

 These stories reveal the ideas of great twentieth-century thinkers – Martin Buber (I and Thou), Erich Fromm (To Have or To Be), Viktor Frankl (The Will to Meaning), Abraham Maslow (The Farther Reaches of Human Nature) – through real events in people’s lives.
-Apart from being another milestone in humankind’s evolutionary development, the will and ability to see human characteristics in every human being is a trait that the Jewish people has been nourishing since the times of Moses.
+Apart from being another milestone in humankind’s evolutionary development, the will and ability to see human depth in every human being, not just a human evolution, is a trait that the Jewish people has been nourishing since the times of Moses.
 This truth is being revealed to us both through the Torah and the centuries of Jewish life.